Skip to main content

 Verify the Setup

-Test the monitoring login from inside the collector container's network:
+Confirm the monitoring login resolves from where the collector runs:

 sqlcmd -S <sqlserver-host>,1433 -U otel_monitor -P "$SQLSERVER_PASSWORD" \